 - Marine: The most common configuration used in boating, sailing and generally out on the sea is 7×50 with Porro prisms.
 The somewhat lower magnification is due to the fact that, on a boat, it’s not only hands that shake, but the whole thing that you’re standing on is bobbing up and down on the waves.
 A bigger lens allows better visibility at dusk and in twilight conditions, plus the widely spaced objectives create a better depth sensation allowing one to estimate distance more precisely.
 See below for a review of a pair of good marine binoculars.

 - Stargazing / shipspotting / whale watching: If you are looking at distant objects and can allow yourself the luxury of mounting the optics on a tripod, you can go way above the normal magnifications and get yourself some high power binoculars, such as the Celestron SkyMaster 25X100

 Reviews of Some of the Top Binoculars Models

 Now that you’re fully equipped with the basics, let us evaluate the pros and cons of some specific products.

 Just like in buying anything, it is always a must to do your homework.
 Meaning, try to learn more about the product you want to purchase.
 The last thing that you want to happen is spending huge amount of money on a product and later realize that it’s not bad as such, but it’s simply not suited for you.
-It’s always useful to read a binoculars buying guide, but also, it helps to just sit down and patiently read some legit customer reviews in order to know what customers say upon using the product.
-This is one the best ways to know if the manufacturers can walk their talk.
+It’s always useful to read a binoculars buying guide, but also, it helps to just sit down and patiently read some real customer reviews in order to know what customers say upon using the product.
+This is one the best ways to know if the manufacturers can walk their walk.
 From my own experience I can tell you that once you know what it is you’re buying, you will eventually save time and effort and get the product that you want the first time around.